 Becoming a Paid Caregiver with Home Care Powered by AUAF

-If you have decided that you want to proceed and become a formally paid caregiver for a family member in Illinois with Home Care Powered by AUAF, the steps to follow are listed below.
-But, if at any point you have any general questions about the steps be sure to reach out.
-You can contact us at 773.274.9262.
+If you have decided that you want to become a formally paid caregiver for a family member in Illinois with Home Care Powered by AUAF, the eligibility requirements and steps to follow are listed below.
+If you have any general questions about the steps, be sure to contact us at 847.996.9579.

 Step 1: Help Enroll your Aged Loved one into the Community Care Program.